rrumark/basic-sequential-chain-project/README.md

 This project illustrates how to build a basic sequential chain using LangChain.
 It integrates two interconnected chains:

+**1.**
-1.Genre Recommender: Suggests related movie genres based on the user’s preferred genre.
+Genre Recommender: Suggests related movie genres based on the user’s preferred genre.
+**2.**
-2.Movie Recommender: Provides movie recommendations derived from the suggested genres.
+Movie Recommender: Provides movie recommendations derived from the suggested genres.

 Key Components:
 ** AzureChatOpenAI: Leverages Azure's OpenAI API for the language model operations.